jimfangx/SARS-CoV-2-Dashboard/README.md

 # SARS-CoV-2-Dashboard
-The SARS-CoV-2-Dashboard is an aggregation website that combines multiple COVID19 Dashboards into 1 website, creating an "status console" like website for monitoring the progress of the 2019-2020 SARS CoV 2 pandemic.
+The SARS-CoV-2-Dashboard is an aggregation website that combines multiple COVID19 Dashboards into 1 website, creating an "status console"/mission control like website for monitoring the progress of the 2019-2020 SARS CoV 2 pandemic.

-The implemented version of this program can be found [here](https://covid19.rocketscience.monster).
+This project is no longer maintained.
+The live version was hosted [here](https://covid19.rocketscience.monster) previously.
+The project is not mobile friendly due to the large amount of information.

 # Breakdown of Website & Implementation
 1. Iframes for 2 of the dashboards (bottom left & top right)